rehnd/cme342/project/lsmoothing/README.md

 # Laplacian Smoothing with Coarray Fortran

-For access to this homework on github,
+For access to this project on
+github,
 [click here](http://github.com/rehnd/cme342/tree/master/project).